 If you do have a smart TV, you can use this in place of a separate streaming device—provided it has all the apps and services you want.
 (TVs that are more than a few years old probably won’t, especially if they’re not running Roku’s software.)
 But to be clear, you do not need a smart TV to cut the cord.

 One more thing: Each television must have its own way to stream, whether it’s though a streaming device or a smart TV.
 If you have four TVs, and only two of them have up-to-date smart TV software, you’ll need to buy two additional streaming devices.
 The good news is that unlike your cable box, devices like Roku and Fire TV don’t involve any ongoing equipment rental fees, so you only need to stomach the up-front cost.

 (Optional) An antenna: With an over-the-air antenna (you’ll find our top picks here) and good reception, you can watch broadcast channels like ABC, CBS, NBC, Fox, and PBS for free, along with some lesser-known subnetworks such as MeTV and Comet.
-Most modern TVs have an input for your antenna’s coaxial cable, so you can just plug it in, run a channel scan, and start watching without a separate tuner box or other additional hardware.
+Most modern TVs have an onboard tuner and an input for your antenna’s coaxial cable, so you can just plug it in, run a channel scan, and start watching without a separate tuner box or other additional hardware.
+If your set doesn’t have a tuner, you can buy an external one for not a lot of money.
 You can also buy a DVR to record channels from an antenna.
 More on that later.

 My short and sweet recommendation

 Now that we’ve established the basics, if you were to ask me for the simplest, easiest way to cut the cord, I’d probably tell you to sign up for YouTube TV and Netflix (my favorite live and on-demand streaming services respectively), buy a Roku Streaming Stick+ (my favorite low-cost device that supports both of those services), and be done with it.